 This will be determined at the building level with the intent to limit high-touch areas.

 Q. Will there be hand sanitizers in each room?

 Q. How often will cleaning/disinfecting occur?

 High-touch surfaces in classrooms will be cleaned regularly throughout the day.
-Bathrooms, hallways, cafeterias, gyms, and entryways will be cleaned on an hourly basis or as used/needed.
+Bathrooms, hallways, cafeterias, gyms, and entryways will be cleaned on a regular basis or as used/needed.
 Buses will be cleaned by the transportation company.

 Q. Will students be permitted to have water bottles at school?